PurdueCAM2Project/HELPSweb/source/join.rst

    of the data can fit in memory.
 The rest of the data must reside on much slower disks.

-Would the sorting algorithms be different for these two scenarios?
+Will the sorting algorithms be different for these two scenarios?
 Why?
 How?